 And accept your weaknesses.
 Thinking about your strengths, ask yourself a few key questions: what are the traits that always earn you compliments?
 What areas of work do you excel at?
 What are your unique talents?
 Making a list of your strengths and past achievements and re-reading them when you are having an off moment is a great way to practise self-acceptance.

-“Making a list of your strengths and past achievements and re-reading them when you are having an off moment is a great way to practise self-acceptance.”
+“Making a list of your strengths and achievements and re-reading them when you're having an off moment is a great way to practise self-acceptance.”

 Also, add to the list whenever possible.
 Instead of focuses on failures or mistakes (which is normal), replace that negative thought with a positive one about when you achieved something.